 - The Junsui lounge’s ceiling is covered with 29,000 Swarovski crystals arranged in the shape of a Milky Way galaxy.

-- The Al Muntaha Restaurant, which is located 200 metres above the Persian Gulf, will leave you speechless.
+- The Al Muntaha Restaurant, which is located 200 meters above the Persian Gulf, will leave you speechless.
 The restaurant has a fantastic view over Dubai.
 It also features a panoramic elevator, which is really nice.

 - The Al Mahara Restaurant is located within the same hotel.
 The restaurant is extraordinarily opulent, including a 990,000-litre marine tank.
 Inside the aquarium is a female shark that has given birth for four years in a row (this has never been documented on sharks before).